-I’m a screenwriter for television, video games, comic books, and transmedia.
-But wait, there’s more!
-I’m also a graphic novelist, an award-winning author, and an in-demand public speaker.
+My name is Arie Kaplan.
+I’m a screenwriter for television, video games, and transmedia.
+Because I find sleep to be vastly overrated, I’m also an award-winning author and public speaker.

 My television writing credits include Charlie’s Colorforms City (Netflix), World’s Dumbest (TruTV), Codename: Kids Next Door (Cartoon Network), and Cyberchase (PBS Kids).

 And my game writing credits include Law & Order: Legacies (Telltale Games), Paranormal State: Poison Spring (Legacy Games), and eQuoo: The Next Generation: Lodestar (PsycApps).
 Also, I was the Lead Writer for season one of the Vanderpump Rules mobile game (Endless Entertainment).

 I’ve written numerous books and graphic novels tied to licensed characters, including LEGO Star Wars: The Official Stormtrooper Training Manual (Scholastic), The Jurassic Park Little Golden Book (Penguin Random House), Red Titan and the Runaway Robot (Simon & Schuster), and the Batman leveled reader Harley at Bat (Penguin Random House).

 Oh, and then there are the comics!
 I’ve penned scripts for such iconic comic book titles as Star Wars Adventures (IDW Publishing), Tales from the Crypt (Papercutz), Archie & Friends (Archie Comics), and Robert E. Howard’s Savage Sword (Dark Horse Comics).

 Did I mention I’ve written a metric ton of nonfiction?
 My critically acclaimed nonfiction book From Krakow to Krypton: Jews and Comic Books was a finalist for the National Jewish Book Award.